mrciolino/wiki-backup/timeline.md

 - [Mort](/characters/mort), disguised as an eccentric old man, is found in the arctic.
 Given his goal of defeating [Darmuth](/characters/Darmuth) aligns with the party, he is welcomed to join up.
 - [The Ice Castle of Bahryst](/Events/the-ice-castle-of-bahryst)
 - Achilles joins the party.
 He tries to steal their dicks so the party kills him.
 They bring him back to life and then he joins after settling down.
-- The party returns to Kaltrusar Bay (I dont remember why, i think this ends with it burning down again).
+- The party returns to Kaltrosar Bay (I dont remember why, i think this ends with it burning down again).
 - The party visits the Library dimension for the first time.
 - The party finds assassination note mountain in the library dimension.
 - The party meets the tree of knowledge.
 Bazzvrah hires Mort to assassinate the tree for 1 gold, but after the tree slaps Mort down, Bazzvrah asks for his gold back and Mort cancels the contract.